davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ## wordpress website

-now for the bonus part of the exercise, you have to install a wordpress website with lighttpd, MariaDB and PHP.
+now for the bonus part of the exercise, you have to setup a wordpress website with lighttpd, MariaDB and PHP.

 So first off what are those ?